cboard-org/cboard-io/_18n/en/help/help.md.md

 ### How do I log in to Cboard?

-To log in to Cboard, you follow the first step used to sign up, but instead of clicking SIGN UP on the Welcome screen, click LOGIN (Figure 3). \ You will then be asked to provide the e-mail you initially signed up with, and the password you set.
+To log in to Cboard, you follow the first step used to sign up, but instead of clicking SIGN UP on the Welcome screen, click LOGIN (Figure 3). \ You will then be asked to provide the e-mail you initially signed up with, and the password you set up.

 ![Figure 3](/images/help/image3.png "Figure 3")